 Trailbound Alaska Watercolor Tutorial Series

-Travel to some of Max's favorite places in Alaska in this 12 episode series.
-You will travel through the seasons, history and place.
-Visiting Portage, Seward and Whittier.
-However, all you need is a few art supplies, an internet connection and a sense of curiosity!
+In this commercial-free and self paced watercolor tutorial series, Max brings you to some of his favorite places in Alaska.
+Over the course of 12-episodes, you will travel through Alaskan seasons, history and place.
+Visiting Portage, Seward and Whittier, one paint stroke at a time.
+All you need for this colorful adventure is a few art supplies, an internet connection and a sense of curiosity!

 Designed by Max Romey to suit all skill levels.